oldschoolgg/bsodocs/skills/dungeoneering-training/dg-rewards.md

 * Necklace of Anguish + Chaotic Remnant = **Farsight Snapshot Necklace - Requires 99 Dungeoneering, Defence and Ranged.**
 * Occult Necklace + Chaotic Remnant = **Arcane Blast Necklace - Requires 99 Dungeoneering, Defence and Magic.**

-### Gorajan Armor
+### Gorajan Armour

-**Gorajan Armor** is made by using Gorajan Shards with Nex Armor.
-Each piece of armor requires 2 Gorajan Shards to upgrade and will become untradeable.
-Stats will remain the same as the original Nex Armor but give additional boosts:
+**Gorajan Armour** is made by using Gorajan Shards with Nex Armour.
+Each piece of armour requires 2 Gorajan Shards to upgrade and will become untradeable.
+Stats will remain the same as the original Nex Armour but give additional boosts:

 * 2x XP when used to train their respective style (ex.
 Gorajan Occult Outfit gives 2x Magic XP)
 * Boost to Dungeoneering XP
-* Various boosts when using their respective style while on `/kill` trips
+* Various boosts when using their respective style while on `/k` trips

 #### Set creation